patrickward/tabcap/README.md

     - Focus on the oldest tab
     - Show a notification page with the following options:
         - View the URL you were attempting to open
-        - Open the URL in a new window (if under window limit)
+        - Open the URL in a new window (if not at window limit)
-        - Bookmark the URL for later with an auto-generated title
+        - Bookmark the URL to your chosen folder with an auto-generated title
 - Silent handling of window limit (new windows that exceed the limit just don't open)

 ## Installation